TDiblik/vscode-number-peeker/README.md

   - hex format
   - binary format
   - decimal exponential notaion representation format (has to be manually enabled in settings)

+## Recommended (biased) steps to do after installing

+- Enable: `number-peeker.exponential.show` and `number-peeker.match-against.exponential-numbers`
+  - While you're at it, change `number-peeker.exponential.maximumNumberOfFractionDigits` to your likings.
+  - Those are disabled by default since not that many people like it, however I find it usefull :D

 ## Extension settings